You may all go to hell, and I will go to Texas. ~ Davy Crockett

-You hear many people complain that Texas has low-wage jobs.
+Many people complain that Texas has low-wage jobs.
 Well, it is true that wages can be lower in Texas.
-However, the cost of living is lower as well.
-It evens out.
-You do not need to spend much to have a good quality of life in here.
-Food, rent, and health care costs are lower.
-Gas and utilities are cheaper.
-Lighter business regulation means it costs less money to start up and run a business.
-Can you run your business remotely?
-Take advantage of geo-arbitrage by living in a cheaper state while earning money from more expensive ones.
+However, the cost of living is lower as well, so it evens out!
+You don’t have to spend much to have a good quality of life here.
+Food, rent, and health care costs – they’re generally all lower.
+Gas and utilities are less expensive as well.
+The Lone Star State has its own power grid.
+So Texas electricity is cheaper than in other states.
+And for business owners, light regulation means less money to start up and run a business.

 4) Cheaper Real Estate

-Texas is massive.
-It has always been land-rich.
-There is just more real estate here, so it’s cheaper when compared to other coastal states.
-Out-of-state residents can do well selling higher priced property and then using the proceeds to buy cheaper Texas land.
+Texas is massive – it’s always been land-rich.
+There is just more real estate here, so it’s cheaper when compared to other places.
+Out-of-state residents can do well selling higher priced property and then using the proceeds to buy cheaper land in Texas.
 Of course, there are expensive areas.
-But most people will be able to find an affordable piece of Texas to call home.
+But most people will be able to find piece of Texas to call home.

 5) Low Unemployment

 Texas has low unemployment rates.
 It helps that so many companies come here, bringing new jobs with them.
 Some argue that jobs in Texas are low paying, and do not offer health insurance.
 Consider the fact that Texas has a very young population.
 Included in the employment figures are data for high school kids and underage workers.
 These jobs typically pay less, and do not offer insurance.
 That skews the data.

 Texas does have unions.
 The state is not immune to union action as we saw with the recent union showdown at Hostess in Dallas.
 Historically though, Texas has been unfriendly to unions.
 Texas is a right to work state.
 Want to join a union?
 No one will stop you.
 But unlike in some other, less enlightened states, no one can force you join a union here.
 Texas is a good place to work if you value your personal freedom and don’t like being forced to join obsolete organizations.